sami-haq99/bashthebuilder.github.io/_pages/group.md

 I am always keen to hear from potential candidates who are interested to join my team which mainly focuses on text mining, natural language processing, information retrieval using machine learning methods.
 We propose new methods (novel mathematical models) in machine learning.

-My team currently comprises of the following members whom I supervise directly:
+My team currently comprises of the following members whom I supervise or co-supervise directly:

 1. **Mahsa Abazari Kia**: Mahsa is currently funded by [BT](https://www.bt.com/) (formerly British Telecom) and is exploring novel methods in multi-document text summarisation.